 The company's primary business is providing digital security services to top-level domain name registrants; in other words, they provide the SSL (Secure Socket Layer) certificates that allow an Internet user to send their credit card information to an e-commerce site over an encrypted connection — thereby greatly assisting consumers as they try to purchase goods and services online safely, and in turn assisting Web-based businesses that want to make this possible.
 Comodo has over 100,000 customers, in over 100 countries, and over 5000 business partners worldwide.
 Further information can be obtained on their website.

 In addition to the aforementioned security certificate services, the company offers products in most major areas of online security: anti-spam, smart cards, access control encryption, digital signatures, USB hubs, secure email messaging, anti-hacking guards, secure Internet faxing, password management, secure online meetings, and more.
-We will focus on their security suite designed to keep electronic and human attackers away from your computer.
+I will focus on their security suite designed to keep electronic and human attackers away from your computer.

 Antivirus / Firewall Comodo Combo